-'Tax relief' already applies to your pension contributions - that is, your contributions are taken from your pay before tax.
+When paying contributions from pay, 'Tax relief' already applies to your pension contributions - that is, your contributions are taken from your pay before tax.
 So, if you pay income tax at the higher rate (40%), then a £100 contribution would result in a £60 reduction to your net pay due to the tax saved.
+However, NICs are still payable on the amount paid to the pension.